flashsugar/ArknarcoticsAHK/README.md

 - Precise Narcotics usage
 - Pause button and start button
 - Applies Naroctics to the dino for you.
+- Works for Current version of ARK as of 9/9/17

 # How to use